Skyshader77/Lacryma-Hydra/chapter27.typ

 "We all erred in the name of love.
 Daphne has been one of my greatest mistakes."

 She whispered into his ear.
 "We cannot afford any more errors.
-The blades that took Domitian's life belonged to none other than Alexander.
+The blades that took Domitian's life belonged to none other than Sixtus.
 That man makes my stomach churn.
 They say he is a monster in human skin."

 "We have much to discuss about.
 I have heard about the monsters brought by the Cardinal.
 There is also the matter of the Magi.
 If the citizens are to be believed, sorcery has been witnessed at Exiles' Island.
 Four legions stand ready, your August Majesty."